 The Lincoln Fellowship of Pennsylvania sponsors Dedication Day with the Gettysburg National Military Park, Gettysburg College and the Gettysburg Foundation.

 Celebrating All the work from George Lucas, Steven Spielberg and John Williams.
 All the latest news updated daily.
-We are geeks and huge fans of their work.
-We update daily with the latest news on the bearded trio, including news on Dreamworks, Lucasfilm, Star Wars, ILM and more.
-We also may throw in some general geekiness in to the mix.
+We are geeks and huge fans of their works. from Lucasarts, Lucasfilm, Star Wars, ILM, Skywalker Sound and loads more.
+We will try to bring all the latest everyday.
+Follow us on Twitter or on Facebook.
 Feel free to let us know what you feel about our site or if you have an article you would like us to post.
-You can also follow The Bearded Trio on Facebook, Twitter, Google+ and Pinterest